-This is an edited excerpt from the Parent Handbook.
+This is a shortened excerpt from the parent handbook.
 Some details have been left out which are addressed in the handbook.

 Electronic Media at the Eugene Waldorf School

 The passivity inherent in watching television or playing video games is increasingly recognized by educators and parents as counterproductive to the process of learning and growth in the young child.
 Waldorf education has long been in the forefront of the movement against excessive “screen time”; we are pleased that other professionals now voice the same opinion.

 The fast pace and fragmentation of television work against the cultivation of capacities for concentration and imagination.
 Imaginative play, such as listening to stories, watching and creating puppet shows, dress up, baking, etc., foster in the young child an active participation in the world about him or her.
 The Waldorf School aims to develop creative, fully engaged individuals.
 We urge you as parents of young children, to resist the convenience of television and video games and involve your children in meaningful play as much as possible.

 Many Waldorf schools implement an official policy prohibiting the use of electronic media by children during the school week.
 At our school, we feel this may not be possible for all families.
 We work to educate parents and the community about the negative effects that electronic media have on children, and trust in parents’ decisions in this area.
 If you could use some helpful hints in weaning your child from the television and video games, please ask any member of our faculty or staff.

 It should be stressed that at Eugene Waldorf School we are not opposed to electronic media per se, but rather we feel that electronic media are counterproductive to healthy childhood development for grade school children.